-- Certain blood disorders
+- Blood clotting disorders

 - Cancer and cancer treatment

-The symptoms of a pulmonary embolism vary depending on the size and location of the blockage.
-The area of lung affected by the lack of blood will also affect the symptoms.
-Pulmonary embolism may cause:
+The symptoms of PE will depend on the size and location of the blockage.
+The amount of lung tissue that has reduced blood flow will also affect the symptoms.
+PE may cause:

-- Back pain
+- Chest pain

 - Feeling faint or lightheaded

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor may order the following tests:

 - Chest x-ray

-- Lung perfusion scan
+- Lung ventilation and perfusion scan

 - Pulmonary angiogram

-- MR angiography
+- MR angiogram

-Treatment depends on the size and severity of the clot.
-Emergency treatment and hospitalization may be needed.
+Treatment depends on the size of the clot and the symptoms it is causing.
+Emergency treatment may be needed.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.